SaltwaterC/simple-schedule/README.md

 Simple scheduler for node.js.
 I wrote this as I have to process several thounsand batch jobs sitting between three different network services.
 I had not to send too many tasks to a certain service due to various reasons, while if there was a temporary downtime / error, the task needed to be rescheduled.
 The simple-schedule module is the result of this challenge.

+## Installation

+Either manually clone this repository into your node_modules directory, or the recommended method:

+> npm install simple-schedule

 ## Usage mode
 <pre>
 var schedule = require('simple-schedule');